bigskysoftware/htmx/www/extensions/local-vars.md

-**Parameters** for include-local-vars or data-include-local-vars should be a space delimited list of local variables or "sessionStorage:1" if you want to use sessionStorage instead.
+**Parameters** for include-local-vars or data-include-local-vars should be a space delimited list of local variables or "sessionStorage:1" if you want to use sessionStorage instead of localStorage.

 The localStorage variables do not need to be instanciated, but uninstanciated variables aren't sent to the server.
 Also, this extension will not clear localStorage variables on unload event.

 If you use sessionStorage variables, they are of course removed at the end of the session and hence a good reason to use them.

 **NOTE:** localStorage and sessionStorage use cookies to "save" the data.
 If the browser has cookies disabled, then neither will work.